Mentor Forum Automotive UK

 Modern cars are undeniably sophisticated and complex engineering products.
 Upfront engineering design is a key, controlling factor to commercial success.
 Get it right and if down-stream functions such as manufacturing, sales and servicing also perform well, then the product can succeed.
 Get it wrong and the rest is irrelevant.

 The electrical and electronic systems can represent up to 40% of the total cost of a car and are a major contributor of differentiated selling features whilst at the same time providing essential sub-systems for drive, efficiency and safety.
 Such platforms are complex to design.
-They are composed of multiple systems and design domains.
+They are composed of multiple systems and design domains and need to be designed concurrently with a Connected Engineering™ approach.
 “Getting it right” is the basic requirement.
 “Getting it right and optimized” is the real goal.

 What You Will Learn

 The forum will debate the hurdles which teams experience moving “down and back up” the V-model diagram across multiple domains.
 Interactions between the electrical, network, ECU and software domains, tracking requirements and managing change will be explored as the day develops.

 David Lacey, Technical Director of Software Tools, XMOS